openmole/openmole-market/Ackley/readme.md

 You will find in this folder

 -"Ackley_visualization.py" : this script produces a plot of the 2D Ackley function.
 It allows you to tune this function and shape it as you wish.

--Ackley_function is usefull for testing the compilation with CARE and the basics of NSGAII.
+-Ackley_function is useful for testing the compilation with CARE and the basics of NSGAII.
 	-"Ackley_function.py" returns the value of the Ackley function for a position in a 2D space.
 	  The CARE command is in the script -"Ackley_function.tgz.bin" is the result of the CARE command